 When you are in New Haven, you'll notice that it is more blue-collar than most other communities in America.
 41.62% of New Haven’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, New Haven is a city of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in New Haven who work in office and administrative support (18.21%), sales jobs (8.67%), and management occupations (7.80%).

-The citizens of New Haven are slightly less educated than the national average of 21.84% for the average city or town: 13.03% of adults in New Haven have a bachelor's degree or advanced degree
+The percentage of adults in New Haven with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.03% of adults in New Haven have a bachelor's degree or advanced degree.

 The people who call New Haven home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Haven residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in New Haven include English, Irish, German, Scandinavian, and Polish.